microsoft/omi/README.md

 httpsport          | The HTTPs port(s) to listen on.
 The default is 5986.
 Multiple ports can be defined as a comma-separated list httpport           | The HTTP port to listen on.
 It is recommended that HTTP remain disabled (httpport=0) to prevent unencrypted communication loglevel           | The logging option for MI server.
-Valid options are: ERROR, WARNING, INFO, DEBUG, VERBOSE (debug build), default value is: WARNING agentDebugging     | When `true`, each provider runs in its own omiagent process; when `false`, all providers run in same omiagent process, default value is: `false`.
+Valid options are: ERROR, WARNING, INFO, DEBUG, VERBOSE (debug build), default value is: WARNING agentDebugging     | When `true`, each provider runs in its own omiagent process; when `false`, all providers run in same omiagent process, default value is: `false`. (omi version >= v1.4.3-1)
-AuthorizedGroups   | Setting for authorized user groups, for example: `AuthorizedGroups=SCX\scx local admins, SCX\domain users, omi_allowed_group`; its format is separated by commas, please check [Allow Deny Handling](Unix/doc/allow-deny-handling.md) for more detail.
+AuthorizedGroups   | Setting for authorized user groups, for example: `AuthorizedGroups=SCX\scx local admins, SCX\domain users, omi_allowed_group`; its format is separated by commas, please check [Allow Deny Handling](Unix/doc/allow-deny-handling.md) for more detail. (omi version >= v1.4.3-1)
-UnauthorizedGroups | Setting for unauthorized user groups, for example: `UnauthorizedGroups=SCX\denied domain users, omi_denied_group`; its format is separated by commas, please check [Allow Deny Handling](Unix/doc/allow-deny-handling.md) for more detail. pemfile            | The certificate to use for TLS/SSL communication keyfile            | The private key that corresponds to the TLS/SSL certificate NoSSLv2            | When `true`, the SSLv2 protocol is disabled
+UnauthorizedGroups | Setting for unauthorized user groups, for example: `UnauthorizedGroups=SCX\denied domain users, omi_denied_group`; its format is separated by commas, please check [Allow Deny Handling](Unix/doc/allow-deny-handling.md) for more detail. (omi version >= v1.4.3-1) pemfile            | The certificate to use for TLS/SSL communication keyfile            | The private key that corresponds to the TLS/SSL certificate NoSSLv2            | When `true`, the SSLv2 protocol is disabled